-Community College is required by the U.S. Department of Education to provide matching funds to the FWS program.
+The Federal Work-Study Program (FWS) provides part-time employment to eligible undergraduate and graduate students who need the earnings to help meet costs of postsecondary education.
+Colby Community College is required by the U.S. Department of Education to provide matching funds to the FWS program.
 Federal funds pay up to 75% of the compensation paid to students.
 The Organization is required to match the remaining 25%.
-The Organization provided \$13,534 for the matching contributions for the FWS program for the year ended June 30, 2019, which satisfied the 25% matching requirement.
+During the 2019-2020 school year, the matching contributions requirement was waived by the CARES Act in response to the COVID-19 pandemic.